shashankg7/shashankg7.github.io/index.md

 Some updates:

+* [June 2018] Serving as PC Member for the International Conference on Nlp (ICON) 2018 and DTMBio 2018 @CIKM.
 * [January 2018] Joined Conduent Labs, Bangalore ((previously known as Xerox Research Center India (XRCI)) as Research Intern with Manjira Sinha and Sandya Mannarswamy.
 * [December 2017] Two papers accepted at ECIR 2018.
 * [November 2017] Two papers accepted at NIPS 2017 Machine learning for Health (ML4H) Workshop.